HaxeFlixel/flixel-docs/documentation/02_handbook/01-flixel-display-list.html.md

 For performance reasons, Flixel has its own independent display list and it renders all of its `FlxSprite`s onto a single Flash `DisplayObject` with each `FlxCamera`.
 For this reason, you cannot add a `flash.display.sprite` to a `FlxState` and you cannot add a `FlxSprite` to the main Flash stage.

 You can see the display objects used in a typical Flixel game in this diagram.
 Note you can still place display objects above or below Flixel's camera.
-It it recommended to use `FlxG.addChildBelowMouse()` and `FlxG.removeChild()` for that.
+It is recommended to use `FlxG.addChildBelowMouse()` and `FlxG.removeChild()` for that.

 <img src="../images/02_handbook/flixel-display-list.png" style="max-width:400px" />